Daylilies are edible – how to eat from your flowerbed

 We set out to dig up the daylilies on Saturday afternoon, armed with a copy of Incredible Edibles, plus several mobile phones and tablets.

 Firstly, daylilies are not lilies.
 They are ‘hemerocallis’ and grow from rhizomes, while lilies grow from bulbs.
 Lilies can’t be eaten, while daylilies are edible.
-It’s an important distinction.
+It’s an important distinction, because lilies are poisonous.